Where do you ship/deliver?

 Sword fern, Oregon Grape, Oregon Fawn Lily, Trilliums are also good options.
 These plants are generally well-behaved and attractive even in a highly conventional or suburban landscape.

-It's worth noting that many of the plants which are most beneficial to wildlife are not particularly attractive or might not be so well-behaved.
+It's worth noting that many of the plants which are most beneficial to wildlife are not particularly attractive or might not be as well-behaved.
 Milkweed, Phacelia, Douglas Aster, and Nootka Rose come to mind.
-It's up to you to try and balance wildlife value with the aesthetic requirements of your garden or landscape.
+It's ultimately up to you to try and balance wildlife value with the aesthetic requirements of your landscape or garden.

 In general, the more biodiversity you can get away with, the better.